15 Things To Do In Georgetown That Will Change Your Life Forever

 The waters are calm and inviting, making it a great spot for families with kids, while anglers can cast a line from the Pawleys Island Pier or the inlets.
 Don’t forget to bring a hammock—Pawleys Island is famous for its handwoven rope hammocks, the perfect way to relax under the shade of an oak tree.

-Entry Fee: Free public beach access
+- Fees: Free public beach access.

-10. Explore the Hobcaw Barony
+10. Hobcaw Barony

 For a fascinating mix of history, nature, and conservation, take a guided tour of Hobcaw Barony, a 17,500-acre nature and research reserve just outside Georgetown.
 Once the private hunting retreat of wealthy financier Bernard Baruch, this massive estate is now dedicated to preserving the Lowcountry’s natural habitats and historical landmarks.